“Mumpty Mumpty sat on the wall,

 The answers were generally simply answers, but IMMEDIATELY there were comments such as “Why not do the best thing for your baby and breast feed?” or “Breastfeed and use cloth nappies.
 Better for baby and Mammy.”
 And my favourite,“Breast is best.” etc. The thread turned into a debate between Mums about how she should be feeding.
 It got nasty.
 It got scientific.
 It got offensive and it got deleted.

-Had this Mammy been asking for advice on breastfeeding, would anyone have DARED to suggest “Just bottle feed!
+Had this Mammy been asking for advice on breastfeeding, would anyone on the forum have DARED to suggest “Just bottle feed!
 It’s far better.”

 I can already hear the thoughts of some Mammies as they read this.
 I can predict some of the comments that will appear.
 And each one them will simply prove my point.
 Our opinions are simply that… OUR OPINIONS.
 They hold no weight in the lives of others.
 Nor should they.